Baptist University of Florida: Student life

 Student life at BUF includes involvement in spiritual life and service.
 The Baptist Collegiate Ministry (BCM) organizes discipleship groups, worship events, and local outreach activities.
 BUF also offers intramural sports and organizes mission trips through a program called BUF GO, which sends students on domestic and international service opportunities throughout the year.
+WFBU-LP is the college radio station.

 Athletics

 Baptist University of Florida competes in men's basketball, baseball, cross country, women's volleyball, softball, and women's cross country.
 The university is a member of the NCCAA Southeast Division II.
 As of 2025, the university plans to expand its athletics program with a full competitive season launch.

 In Fall 2025, the institution will begin their first academic year competing in athletics sports.
-Its teams will be competing in the National Christian Colleges Athletic Association (NCCAA) Southeast Region, Division II.
+Its teams will be competing in the National Christian College Athletic Association (NCCAA) Southeast Region, Division II.
 The college has five sports teams that include basketball, baseball, softball, women's volleyball, and cross country.